DimensionDev/Mask-Network-Legal/arweave/file-service/plugin-terms.md

 - You are solely responsible for not violating the law when using this service.
 This service does not assume any liability for any event, e.g. loss of data & damage of business interest.

+## Law Enforcement

+- This service is a combination of multiple independent sub-services.
+The providers of these sub-services (including and without limitation to Dimension and Arweave) may comply with court orders and search warrants from law enforcement authorities.

 ## Changes to this Statement / Contact Us

 We may update these terms without explicit notifications.
 You should frequently check if there is any update, especially after updating Maskbook versions.